yasirkula/UnityNativeCamera/Plugins/NativeCamera/README.txt

 // This operation is asynchronous!
 After user takes a picture or cancels the operation, the callback is called (on main thread)
 // CameraCallback takes a string parameter which stores the path of the captured image, or null if the operation is canceled
 // maxSize: determines the maximum size of the returned image in pixels on iOS.
 A larger image will be down-scaled for better performance.
 If untouched, its value will be set to SystemInfo.maxTextureSize.
 Has no effect on Android
+// saveAsJPEG: determines whether the image is saved as JPEG or PNG.
+Has no effect on Android
-// preferredCamera: determines whether the rear camera or the front camera should be opened by default NativeCamera.Permission NativeCamera.TakePicture( CameraCallback callback, int maxSize = -1, PreferredCamera preferredCamera = PreferredCamera.Default );
+// preferredCamera: determines whether the rear camera or the front camera should be opened by default NativeCamera.Permission NativeCamera.TakePicture( CameraCallback callback, int maxSize = -1, bool saveAsJPEG = true, PreferredCamera preferredCamera = PreferredCamera.Default );

 // quality: determines the quality of the recorded video
 // maxDuration: determines the maximum duration, in seconds, for the recorded video.
 If untouched, there will be no limit.
 Please note that the functionality of this parameter depends on whether the device vendor has added this capability to the camera or not.
 So, this parameter may not have any effect on some devices